clearlinux/clear-linux-documentation/source/vm-hyper-v.rst

    * Choose **Generation 2** when you need to *specify VM generation*.
    * Choose **Use an existing virtual hard disk** and browse to find the :file:`clear-XXXX-live.vhdx` file.
+   * When finised, open VM settings, select Firmware Section and in Secure Boot config, **uncheck** Enable Secure Boot.

+     +  Currently Clear Linux does not boot with secure boot enabled.

 #.
 Finally, connect to your new VM and start it.
 You should see a prompt asking for
    a user; use::